QuickBlox/quickblox-javascript-sdk/samples/chat_bots/simple_bot/README.md

 node index.js
 ```

 Now you can write something to your bot and will receive a reply.
-See the documentation at https://docs.quickblox.com/docs/js-quick-start.
+See the documentation at [https://docs.quickblox.com/docs/js-quick-start](https://docs.quickblox.com/docs/js-quick-start).

+### **Next step**

+You can take your simple bot to the next level by adding some intelligence to it.
+Check out [this sample](https://quickblox.github.io/quickblox-javascript-sdk/samples/chat_bots/rivescript/) to see a clever bot in action.
+Follow the guide to learn how to run your clever bot.